This Year Could Be Your Hardest Ever

 Be Ready to Trust

 At the heart of every painful season is the issue of trust.
-Will we trust God only when an outcome makes sense, or will we trust Him in spite of the outcome?
+Will you trust God only when an outcome makes sense, or will you trust Him in spite of the outcome?

 Abraham’s story reminds us that trust often comes before understanding.
 Often God only provides enough information to take another step of obedience.
 Abraham followed God into an unknown future, holding promises he could not yet see fulfilled.
 Later, he was asked to surrender the very thing those promises were built upon.
 Abraham did not have clarity about how God would work things out.
 What he had was confidence in who God is and in His demonstrated faithfulness over time (Hebrews 11:8–12).

 Trusting God does not mean proceeding with blind faith.
-No, our faith is meant to be informed and measured.
-It is built on what God has already revealed about Himself.
-His faithfulness in the past steadies us in the present and gives us hope for the future.
-Over and over again, the Bible points us back to remembering who God has been so we can trust Him with what we cannot yet see (Hebrews 11:1).
+No, faith is meant to be informed and measured.
+It is built on what God has already revealed about Himself in our lives and the lives of other Christians.
+His faithfulness in the past ought to steady you in the present and give you hope for the future.
+Over and over again, the Bible is pleading with you to remember who God has been so you can trust Him with what you cannot yet see (Hebrews 11:1).

-Our trust, then, is not in outcomes.
+Trust, then, is not in outcomes.
 It is not in timelines.
 It is not in understanding how everything will resolve.
-Our trust is in the character and nature of God.
+Your trust is in the character and nature of God.
 A God who has proven Himself good, faithful, and near, even in seasons of suffering.

-The Bible calls us to trust the Lord with all our heart and not lean on our own understanding, believing that He will direct our paths even when they are unclear (Proverbs 3:5–6).
-That kind of trust does not remove the pain, but it does give us something solid to stand on while we endure it.
+The Bible calls you to trust the Lord with all your heart and not lean on your own understanding, believing that He will direct your path even when it is unclear (Proverbs 3:5–6).
+That kind of trust does not remove the pain, but it does give you something solid to stand on while enduring it.

 For my family, trusting God does not mean pretending this year will be easy.
-It means choosing to believe that God is present, good, and faithful even when we cannot change what is coming.
-It means trusting that none of it wasted and all of it is redeemable when measured using Kingdom economics.
+It means choosing to believe that God will be working for my good even if I cannot change what is coming.
+It means trusting that none of it will be wasted and all of it will be redeemed when measured within Kingdom economics.

 So will you be prepared to trust God?